kamst01/brevard_pools/index.md

 Owning a pool is a wonderful experience.
 At Brevard Pool Care we are here to take that experience to the next level!
 By bringing joy and memories that will last a lifetime in your well manicured beautiful pool!

 Our customers and their families look at their pool with a smile knowing that it's always ready for them to enjoy.
-Whether you enjoy sipping your cup of coffee near the waters edge or maybe you're a daily swimmer?
+Whether you enjoy sipping your cup of coffee near the water's edge or maybe you're a daily swimmer?

 Time to change the way you look at owning a swimming pool and the chores it evolves.
 Start looking at your pool with a smile while making memories, by letting us take over your pools weekly maintenance plan today!
 One of our friendly service technicians would love to put a smile on your face!
 After when you see your pool and all you can say is "WOW".